ugmurthy/flow/WORKFLOW_EXECUTION_BEHAVIORS.md

 ## Overview

 This document explains the execution behaviors in the jobrunner-flow system using a typical **FormNode → ProcessNode → OutputNode** workflow as an example.
+The system supports **four types of execution triggers**: three are currently implemented and one is proposed for enhanced workflow control.

 ## Current **Cascading Behavior** (✅ Already Implemented)